hantsy/spring-microservice-sample/README.md

 On the [Wikipedia Microservices  page](https://en.wikipedia.org/wiki/Microservices s), Microservices  was defined as:

 >Microservices is a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.
 In a Microservices architecture, services should be fine-grained and the protocols should be lightweight.
 The benefit of decomposing an application into different smaller services is that it improves modularity and makes the application easier to understand, develop and test.
 It also parallelizes development by enabling small autonomous teams to develop, deploy and scale their respective services independently.[1]
 It also allows the architecture of an individual service to emerge through continuous refactoring.
-Microservices s-based architectures enable continuous delivery and deployment.
+Microservices-based architectures enable continuous delivery and deployment.

-Chris Richardson, the author of POJOs in Action and the creator of the original CloudFoundry.com, and also an advocator of Microservices , summarized Microservices  as the following in the home page of [Microservices.io](http://Microservices.io/index.html).
+Chris Richardson, the author of *POJOs in Action* and the creator of the original CloudFoundry.com, and also an advocator of Microservices , summarized Microservices  as the following in the home page of [Microservices.io](http://Microservices.io/index.html).

 >Microservices - also known as the Microservices  architecture - is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
 The Microservices  architecture enables the continuous delivery/deployment of large, complex applications.
 It also enables an organization to evolve its technology stack.

 There are some common characteristics can be used to describe a Microservices  based application.

 * A Microservices  application should be consisted of a collection of small services.
-One service is not Microservices .
-Every service is fine-grained, and target to perform a small function.
+One single service is not Microservices .
+Every service is fine-grained, and target to perform a small functionality.
 So Microservices  was described as *fine-grained SOA* or *SOA done right* in some articles.
 So This is the main difference from traditional monolithic applications.

 * Every service should have its own independent life cycle.
-Every service can be developed and deployed independently, if you are using a CI/CD automation service, every service should be done in a complete DevOps pipeline flow, but not affect others.
+Every service can be developed and deployed independently, if you are using a CI/CD automation service, every service should be delivered through a standard DevOps pipeline, but not affect others.

 * Service-to-service communication is based on light-weight protocols, eg. HTTP based REST APIs for synchronous communication, WebSocket for asynchronous messages, MQTT/AMQP protocol for varied messaging from client or devices(eg. IOT applications).

 * The organization or team structures should be changed simultaneously when you are embracing Microservices  architecture.
-You have to break your traditional organization tree.
-In traditional application development, your teams are organized by roles, eg architects, database administrators, developers, testers, operators etc. In the development stage of a Microservices  based application, a team should be responsible for the whole DevOps lifecycle of one or more services.
+In the traditional application development, especially your organization follows the waterfall development prototype, your teams are organized by roles, eg architects, database administrators, developers, testers, operators etc. You have to break your traditional organization tree.
+In the development stage of a Microservices  based application, a small team should be responsible for the whole DevOps lifecycle (design, develop, test, deploy, etc.) of one or more services.

 Microservices componentizes your application into small services(componentized applications), and make it more maintainable and scalable.
 In this demo application, I will show you building a Microservices application via Spring Boot.

-## Migrating to  Microservices  Architecture
+## Migrating to  Microservices  architecture

 Contrast with Microservices applications, traditional layered enterprise applications were called **monolithic** applications.

-In the past years, I have created some samples to demonstrate different technology stack, such as [REST APIs sample with Spring MVC](https://github.com/hantsy/angularjs-springmvc-sample), [REST APIs sample with Spring Boot](https://github.com/hantsy/angularjs-springmvc-sample-boot), in these samples, the backends are monolithic applications and they are based on the same model prototype, **a blog application**.
+In the past years, I have created some samples to demonstrate different technology stack, such as [REST APIs sample with Spring MVC](https://github.com/hantsy/angularjs-springmvc-sample), [REST APIs sample with Spring Boot](https://github.com/hantsy/angularjs-springmvc-sample-boot).
+In these code samples, the backends are monolithic applications and they are based on the same model prototype, **a blog application**.

 * A user can log in with an existed account, or sign up a new account.
 * An authenticated user can create a new post.